Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Creating-Custom-Clouds.md

     }
 }
 ```
-### Important note:
-If your cloud renderer has to manage heavy data (like precomputed textures or similar things) then particular care has to be taken.
-Indeed, one instance of the renderer will exist per camera so by default if this data is a member of the renderer, it will also be duplicated in memory.
-Since each cloud renderer can have very different needs, the responsbility to share this kind of data is the renderer's and need to be implemented by the user.

-<a name="RenderingShader"></a>
+Note that HDRP creates one instance of the renderer per camera.
+This means that any data that exists as a member of the renderer is duplicated in memory.
+This is especially important to be aware of if your cloud renderer manages large amounts of data (like precomputed textures).
+If this is the case, it is best practise to cache the large data elsewhere and have each CloudRenderer access and use it when necessary.

 ## Cloud rendering Shader

-Finally, you need to actually create the Shader for your clouds.
+Finally, create the Shader for your clouds.
 The content of this Shader depends on the effects you want to include.

-For example, here’s the [HDRI sky](Override-HDRI-Cloud.md) implementation of the CloudRenderer.
+For example, the following code sample is the [HDRI sky's](Override-HDRI-Cloud.md) cloud shader implementation.
 ```
 Shader "Hidden/HDRP/Sky/NewCloud"
 {